-When it comes to Swiss work (and residence) permits applied for by Swiss employers hiring third-country nationals, the main following minimum thresholds apply:
+When it comes to Swiss work (and residence) permits applied for by Swiss employers hiring third-country nationals, the main following minimum thresholds apply.

-- Quotas: quotas must be available; only a limited number of Swiss work (and residence) permits can be issued to third-country nationals per calendar year for work permits exceeding a duration of four months. - Local priority: the Swiss employer must prove that no other candidate matching the job vacancy has been found on the local labour market and European labour market (this is so-called "domestic precedence" or Inländer-vorrang); to this effect, a job advertisement must be placed on the relevant hiring platforms for at least one month. - Salary: the salary offered to third-country nationals must be in line with that which a Swiss national would receive (with the same background and with a similar position in the same region).
+- Quotas quotas must be available; only a limited number of Swiss work (and residence) permits can be issued to third-country nationals per calendar year for work permits exceeding a duration of four months. - Local priority the Swiss employer must prove that no other candidate matching the job vacancy has been found on the local labour market and European labour market (this is so-called "domestic precedence" or Inländervorrang); to this effect, a job advertisement must be placed on the relevant hiring platforms for at least one month. - Salary the salary offered to third-country nationals must be in line with that which a Swiss national would receive (with the same background and with a similar position in the same region). - Personal qualification the third-country national to be hired must be a senior executive, a manager or a highly qualified worker. - Benefit to Switzerland the hiring of the thirdcountry national must be in the interests of the Swiss and local economy as a whole.